satvikareddy0707/sit725-2021-t2-prac5/README.md

 # Run the Application
 • open the application in vscode using 'git clone'

+• run the command npm i  to install dependencies

 • and run it using '$ npm start' command

 # Copyrights